oldpig123/conformance_test_for_NFs_in_5GC/README.md

 2.  **Procedure Identification**: An LLM analyzes the candidate sections to identify which ones describe a specific, step-by-step procedure (e.g., "5G AKA").
 3.  **Entity Extraction**: For each identified procedure, another LLM-based process extracts all relevant entities, including network functions, messages, parameters, keys, and the sequential steps of the procedure itself.
 4.  **Relation Extraction**: The system then establishes relationships between these entities (e.g., which step is `FOLLOWED_BY` another, which `NetworkFunction` is `INVOLVE`d in a `Step`).
-5.  **Graph Construction**: The extracted entities and relationships are assembled into a unified graph structure.
-6.  **Database Loading**: The graph is loaded into the Neo4j database, creating nodes and relationships.
+5.  **Incremental Database Loading**: The pipeline processes one document at a time.
+After each document is fully analyzed, its extracted entities and relationships are immediately loaded into the Neo4j database.
+This incremental approach ensures that memory usage remains low and stable, allowing the system to scale to a large number of documents.
-7.  **Search & FSM Conversion**: After the graph is built, the `main.py` script demonstrates its utility by running search queries and converting the top search result for each query into a Finite State Machine.
+6.  **Search Indexing & FSM Conversion**: After the entire build process is complete, the `main.py` script fetches the complete knowledge graph from the database to build a globally-aware search index.
+It then demonstrates the search and FSM conversion features using this complete dataset.